-Environmentaly Friendly?
+Environmentally Friendly?
 Eco-sustainable?
 What does it all mean?
-With so many different global & local standards, it can get confusing, but we think we’ve found the most “environmentally friendly” cabinetry in Australia.
+With so many different global & local standards, it can get confusing, but we think we offer the most “environmentally friendly” cabinetry in Australia.

-So, in summary, the combination of eco-friendly structures made from recycled material and a solar powered production facility (which cares for the environment), and adherence to the highest standards of emission regulation (which cares for our health), we think we’ve got the most environmentally friendly cabinetry in Australia.
+So, in summary, the combination of eco-friendly structures made from recycled material and a solar powered production facility, adherence to the highest standards of emission regulation (JIS F4stars, Greenguard Gold, Reach), compensation of the emission generated by the transport (by planting forestry trees through various programs) plus some 100% recyclable finishes & material guarantees our Customers the most environmentally friendly and healthy cabinetry in Australia.